Guides

 Oops!
 Something went wrong.
 Shoot us an email instead at hello@prestigelinks.com.

-But how do backlinks get indexed in the first place?
+But how do backlinks get indexed in general?
 Here’s a quick walkthrough of the process.

 How Do Backlinks Get Indexed?

-So, you always want the pages that host your backlinks to get indexed as fast as possible.
-The only problem?
-This can take anywhere between 4 days and 6 months.
+👉 With that in mind, you always want the pages that host your backlinks to get indexed as fast as possible.

-Although search engines can index backlinks on their own – with no manual effort on your part – there are two methods you can use to nudge them to get started.
+Although Google can index backlinks on its own, i.e., with no manual effort on your part, there are two methods you can use to nudge it to get started.

 The first method only works if you can access the site hosting your backlinks through Google Search Console.
 That means you’ll probably need to own that site or be given access by the real site owner.